 Nagaland Governor RN Ravi transferred to Tamil Nadu

-Ravi is the Centre’s interlocutor for holding the Naga peace talks.
+Ravi is the Centre’s interlocutor for the Naga peace talks.

 Nagaland Governor RN Ravi has been transferred to Tamil Nadu, the Rashtrapati Bhawan said in a statement on Thursday.

-Ravi is the Centre’s interlocutor for holding the Naga peace talks and was appointed Nagaland’s governor in 2019.
-Differences had emerged between the Centre and the National Socialist Council of Nagalim (Isak-Muivah) with the latter demanding Ravi’s removal as the interlocutor last year.
+Ravi is the Centre’s interlocutor for the Naga peace talks and was appointed Nagaland’s governor in 2019.
+Differences had emerged between the Centre and the National Socialist Council of Nagalim (Isak-Muivah), with the latter demanding Ravi’s removal as the interlocutor last year.

 The group, which had signed a peace treaty and started a dialogue with the government on the matter of a sovereign homeland in 1997, had accused Ravi of creating tensions among the parties involved in the negotiations.